nyu-cds/python-concurrency/_episodes/03-threads.md

 objectives:
 keypoints:
 ---
+Discussions criticizing Python often talk about how it is difficult to use Python for multithreaded work, pointing fingers at what is known as the global interpreter lock (affectionately referred to as the “GIL”) that prevents multiple threads of Python code from running simultaneously.
+Due to this, the threading module doesn’t quite behave the way you would expect it to if you’re not a Python developer and you are coming from other languages such as C++ or Java.
+It must be made clear that one can still write code in Python that runs concurrently or in parallel and make a stark difference resulting performance, as long as certain things are taken into consideration.
+If you haven’t read it yet, I suggest you take a look at Eqbal Quran’s [article on concurrency and parallelism](https://www.toptal.com/ruby/ruby-concurrency-and-parallelism-a-practical-primer) in Ruby here on the Toptal blog.

 Threading is one of the most well known approaches to attaining Python concurrency and parallelism.
 Threading is a feature usually provided by the operating system.
 Threads are lighter than processes, and share the same memory space.